• Skip to primary navigation

 • Do not skip resting your Spanish muffins batter in the fridge.
 It helps in making them light and puffy.

-• Do not fill the muffin tins to the brim; leave some space on top for the magdalenas to expand once cooked.
+• Remember not to fill the muffin tins to the brim; leave some space on top for the magdalenas to expand once cooked.

 An image of Spanish muffin cut into half, to show the softness inside.